Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Findings

 \subsubsection{Company Size Distribution}

-Analysis of company size shows significant heterogeneity within the content moderation industry.
-Among firms with available size data (n=10), the largest operation is Africashore (3,047,956 employees), followed by Teleperformance Nigeria (410,000 employees), Majorel Kenya (82,000 employees), and Sigma AI (25,000 employees).
-Medium to large-scale operations include Hugo (3,800 employees) and StepWise (reported as 1,001-5,000 employees).
-Smaller firms comprise Realm Digital (100 employees), Oasis Outsourcing (51-200 employees), Melio AI (50 employees), and AfricaAI (11-50 employees).
-This size distribution indicates that the industry is dominated by very large multinational corporations alongside a smaller segment of specialised medium and small-scale providers.
-However, it is important to note that these are the companies’ estimates and for companies with remote task force, it is unclear the number of employees.
+Analysis of company size shows significant heterogeneity.
+Among firms with available size data (n=10), the largest operation is Africashore (3,047,956 employees), followed by Teleperformance Nigeria (410,000), Majorel Kenya (82,000), and Sigma AI (25,000).
+Smaller scale operations include Hugo (3,800), StepWise (1,001-5,000), and others with fewer than 200 employees (Realm Digital, Oasis Outsourcing, Melio Ai, AfricaAI).
+Overall, the industry is dominated by large multinational corporations alongside a smaller segment of specialised medium and small-scale providers; though workforce numbers remain unclear for companies relying on remote labour.